Full program video: Solmaz Sharif: March 7, 2018

-Join us for a reading by celebrated poet Solmaz Sharif, along with a reception, all in celebration of the new Center for Iranian Diaspora Studies at San Francisco State University, and its inaugural director, Persis Karim.
-Co-sponsored by The Poetry Center and the Center for Iranian Diaspora Studies, this event is free and open to the public.
+A reading by celebrated poet Solmaz Sharif, in celebration of the new Center for Iranian Diaspora Studies at San Francisco State University, and its inaugural director, Persis Karim.
+Co-sponsored by The Poetry Center and the Center for Iranian Diaspora Studies.

 “My job is to agitate and make again and again alive and wild and, well, free the languages we live by.” —Solmaz Sharif